Mizzou-CBMI/COSMOS2/docs/shell.rst

 The COSMOS IPython shell provides a powerful way to inspect, alter and debug your workflows.
-The code is very simple, see `meth`:kosmos.Kosmos.shell()
+The code is very simple, see `meth`:cosmos.Cosmos.shell()

 .. code-block:: python
     # set this to an example
-    from kosmos import Kosmos
+    from cosmos import Cosmos
-    app = Kosmos():
+    app = Cosmos():
     app.shell()

 .. code-block:: bash

-    $ python examples/kosmos.py shell
+    $ python examples/cosmos.py shell

     In [1]: executions
     Out[1]: